axiomofjoy/one-k-genomes/README.md

 ```

 to install the required Python modules.
 Depending on your setup, you might want to set up a virtual environment with `virtualenv` before this last step.

+## Acknowledgment

+The code contained in this repository is my own, with the exception of the VCF parsers in `<PROJECT_ROOT>/src/data_acq/parser/`, which were taken with slight modifications from [this repository](https://github.com/bwlewis/1000_genomes_examples).